tyanai/vManager-Plugin-Jenkins/README.md

 -   Support the ability to delete sessions with every manual/automatic build removal (plugin ver 2.5.2 and above).
--   Adds a link within the project page for direct access to the vManager web analysis (post-build action).
+-   Adds a link within the project page for direct access to the Verisium Manager web analysis (post-build action).
 -   Adds a table of sessions within the project\'s page to track the session\'s history and give high level overview about the progress (post-build action).
--   Adds an ability to embed the vManager Summary Report within Jenkins as part of the build page.
+-   Adds an ability to embed the Verisium Manager Summary Report within Jenkins as part of the build page.
--   Adds an ability to send vManager Summary Report to dynamically selective users at the end of the regression.
+-   Adds an ability to send Verisium Manager Summary Report to dynamically selective users at the end of the regression.
 -   Support Collect Mode.